 UK Mum films her five-year-old daughter’s rant about how ‘deeply frustrating’ it is that stores Halloween costumes are not gender-neutral.

-Poppy Lambert-Harden was shopping with her mum last week when she discovered that her favourite outfits were in the boys’ section of her local store for the second year running, shares Daily Mail.
+Poppy Lambert-Harden was shopping with her mum when she discovered that her favourite outfits for Halloween were always in the boys’ section, shares Daily Mail.

-The observant child had the same problem last year and was forced to buy a skeleton costume from the boys’ section of the store, after complaining girls’ costumes ‘weren’t very scary or cool’.
+The observant child had the same problem previous years and was forced to buy a skeleton costume from the boys’ section of the store, after complaining girls’ costumes ‘weren’t very scary or cool’.

 Her mother Jesse, 38, captured the rant on video after the youngster proclaimed ‘I am so disappointed that this always happens’.